 The YEDS intends to provide support for young entrepreneurs with an objective of creating and managing sustainable and efficient businesses capable of providing decent permanent jobs and employment growth.
-These interventions include mentorship and coaching, youth business incubation, business infrastructure support, linkages to procurement opportunities, youth entrepreneurship awards, youth entrepreneurship promotion and awareness, youth special projects and sector-specific enterprise creation, national youth service programme, and the youth entrepreneurship collateral fund.
-In pursuit for sustainable youth enterprise development, the YEDS is underpinned by these principles:- c) Integrated Youth Development Strategy.
+These interventions include mentorship and coaching, youth business incubation, business infrastructure support, linkages to procurement opportunities, youth entrepreneurship awards, youth entrepreneurship promotion and awareness, youth special projects and sector-specific service programme, enterprise creation. national youth and the In pursuit for sustainable youth enterprise entrepreneurship collateral fund. development, the YEDS is underpinned by these principles:- c) Integrated Youth Development Strategy.